Walking Tour

 In 1945 the school rapidly expanded to 130 students from grades 1 to 8, including 50 students who lived there as boarders.
 There was so much demand for education in Dawson Creek that the Sisters added grades 9 to 12 and even opened the Notre Dame Business College.

 The barracks were always meant to be temporary structures, and so in 1952 the school was moved to a new purpose-built building—the one you see burning here.
-Through the 1960s the Sisters and the Notre Dame Parish struggled to finance the school.
+Through the 1960s the Sisters struggled to keep the school financed.
 Finally they agreed to give the school to the parish so that they could build a long-desired church.

 A history of the school explains what happened next: "Hardly had the pastor announced these glad tidings to his flock on Easter Sunday, 1968 when in the silence of early dawn, Notre Dame School went up in flames.
 The Alma Mater which had been the joy and pride of its old students was no more."